 Submission of Applications and Notification Procedure

 Applications must be submitted to the project director, not the NEH, and must be postmarked no later than March 1, 2018.
 Applications sent to the NEH will not be reviewed.
 Completed applications must be submitted electronically as attachments in PDF format to Libby Taylor at SummerEd@nationalhumanitiescenter.org.
+Please submit all three parts of the application as one PDF attachment with your name in the title of the document.

 Successful applicants will be notified of their selection on Wednesday, March 28, 2018.
 They will have until Friday, April 6 to accept or decline the offer.